jarus/blog/about.rst

 Hi I'm Christoph Heer.
 I'm a keen developer focusing on web development together with other topics like instant messaging or other realtime communication stuff.
 Most of the time I use the `Python`_ programming language to create software.

-I'm currently living in Walldorf (Germany) and doing some freelance work.
-In addition I'm working on some open source projects.
+I'm currently living in Walldorf (Germany).
+At daytime I'm study computer science at the Cooperative State University Karlsruhe and working for the SAP AG.
+At night I'm working on some open source projects.

 Contact
 -------